ietf-wg-httpapi/wg-materials/ietf116/minutes.md

 Q Misell: Agree with Mark.
 Darrel: There is existing use; can we document current practice or be more forward looking?
 MNot: We're going between two paths, documenting practice or moving the indjustry forward?
+Sanjay: I like distinct events that these 2 headers are conveying in a very scoped manner. are other events in lifecycle clearly defined. for example some call alfa, beta, some call eap, some call ga, some would say something else.
 Santario: Darrel it's out in the wild, do you have numbers?
 Darrel: Can't say more than "non-trivial amount", sorry If they're already using it succesfully do we need to write a spec?
 MNot: It's different for APIs which are can be implemented in one place, not necessarily in generic tools.
 I'd be more comfortable if we looked around first.